DeneSparta/AdminSim/README.md

 Perform the following 'Tasks' (on single or multiple instances):

 	Send console server commands to OpenSim,
-	Broadcast Alerts In-World,
+	Broadcast Alerts In-World (into your regions),
-	Backup to & restore from Oar, r32 files,
-	Download and Upgrade the latest version OpenSims easily, Revert (Undo) Upgrades,
+	Backup to & restore from Oar, r32 type files, Download and Upgrade to the latest version of OpenSim easily, Revert (or Undo) Upgrades,
 	Stop and Start all instances in a single console window (via a single button press), Create MySQL databases,
-	Configure GridCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Create or update OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
+	Configure GridCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Create or update OpenSim setup text files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
-	Automatically Start All OpenSim instances when you login.
+	Automatically start All OpenSim instances.

 Additionally:

-	No need to customize OSGrid's default OpenSim.ini at each upgrade, No need to use an external editor as most common variables can changed in the GUI, Be notified of OpenSim upgrades automatically,
+	No need to customize OSGrid's default OpenSim.ini at each upgrade, No need to use an external editor as most common variables can changed in the GUI, Be notified of OpenSim upgrades,
 	Easy to setup and use,
 	Free...

-AdminSim is currently undergoing useability improvements.
-Feedback and comments (via adding 'Issues') are appreciated.

-Download and install in C:\AdminSim directory.
+Download and install into the C:\AdminSim directory.

-Before doing any 'Tasks', please read the 'Help' screens and set up AdminSim (via the 'Setup' screen) so it understands your OpenSim system.
+NOTE: Before doing any 'Tasks', please read the 'Help' screens and set up AdminSim (via the 'Setup' screen) - so AdminSim understands your OpenSim system.

 Have fun.